 45. Muiravonside Country Park / Prestonpans

-Some of grounds in Muiravonside Country Park were used for the encampment in the scenes leading up for the battle of Prestonpans.
+Some of the grounds in Muiravonside Country Park were used for the encampment in the scenes leading up for the battle of Prestonpans.

 For example, this is where Dougal rides out on his horse to test out the grounds.
 Later on in the series, it was used as the English encampment.

 The park has acres of land to explore and is located between Falkirk and Linlithgow.
-It’s free of charge and open all year.
+It’s free of charge and is open all year.

 46. Tullibardine Chapel / Where Claire is taken by the redcoats